wazo-platform/wazo-platform.org/content/blog/hackathon-2022-wazo-matrix-bridge.md

 We also got a lot of ideas of things that it would be nice to add to improve chatd, maybe sometime in the future.

-The code for the bridge is [located here](https://github.com/sopelj/mautrix-wazo), but keep in mind it was juste a test for the Hackathon and is not fully functional.
+The code for the bridge is [located here](https://github.com/wazo-platform/hackathon-2022-mautrix-wazo), but keep in mind it was just a test for the Hackathon and is not fully functional.